Chiam See Tong: Leaving the SDP

 In 1992, Chiam recruited Chee Soon Juan, a psychology lecturer at the National University of Singapore, to join a four-member SDP team to contest in Marine Parade GRC in the 1992 by-elections.
 Although the SDP team lost after garnering just 24.5% against a four-member PAP team led by Prime Minister Goh Chok Tong, Chee's candidacy had generated considerable public interest as it was the first time that an academic from a state-run university had stood for election against the PAP.
 Chee subsequently became the assistant secretary-general of the SDP and Chiam's protégé.

-In the same year, PAP Member of Parliament Choo Wee Khiang said in a speech that when he drove to Little India one evening, he found it "pitch dark, not because there was no light, but because there were too many Indians around."
-Chiam was the only Member of Parliament who called out Choo for his remarks.
+In the same year, PAP MP Choo Wee Khiang said in a speech that when he drove to Little India one evening, he found it "pitch dark, not because there was no light, but because there were too many Indians around."
+Chiam was the only MP who called out Choo for his remarks.

 In 1993, the SDP experienced significant leadership changes and internal challenges.
 Tensions had been present between Chiam, the party's secretary-general, and other members of the Central Executive Committee (CEC) prior to Chee Soon Juan's joining the party.
 These tensions escalated when Chiam attempted to censure Chee for a hunger strike, a motion that the CEC did not support.
 In response, Chiam resigned from his position as secretary-general on May 17, 1993.
 Filing a lawsuit against the SDP, Chiam obtained a court reversal of his expulsion, allowing him to retain his parliamentary seat until the next general election.

-In 1995, Chiam supported the Singapore government's refusal to delay the execution of Filipino domestic worker Flor Contemplacion for murder despite appeals from Fidel V. Ramos, the President of the Philippines.
-After the incident caused Philippines–Singapore relations to be strained, Chiam made a speech in Parliament, stating that he would not allow the foreign press to use the opposition to attack the Singapore government.
+In 1995, Chiam supported the PAP government's refusal to delay the execution of Filipino domestic worker Flor Contemplacion for murder despite appeals from Fidel V. Ramos, the President of the Philippines.
+After the incident caused Philippines–Singapore relations to be strained, Chiam made a speech in Parliament, stating that he would not allow the foreign press to use the opposition to attack Singapore's domestic policies.